 This Apple Mule skips the vodka, in favor of whiskey, to create a flavorful drink that is refreshing and comforting at the same time.

 I picked up my Apple Cider Moscow Mule ingredients at my local Albertsons store.
 Feel free to use what you already have on hand.

 Apple Cider adds a sweetness and a very subtle apple juice flavor.
 It’s one of my favorite ingredients to use heading into the holidays.

-Ginger Beer is a classic cocktail mixer and one of the award-winning products recognized for it’s quality and flavor.
+Ginger Beer is a classic cocktail mixer and one of the award-winning products recognized for its quality and flavor.